Multilayer Codes for Synchronization from Deletions and Insertions: Code Construction and Encoding

-We use a Reed-Solomon code defined over $GF(2^4)$ with length $2^4-1=15$.
-We also choose the parity check matrix to have $4$ parity check equations in $GF(2^4)$, so we can recover $4$ erased chunks using this Reed-Solomon code.
+Noting that each chunk of $n_c=4$ bits corresponds to a symbol in $GF(2^4)$, we use a Reed-Solomon code defined over $GF(2^4)$ with length $2^4-1=15$.
+We also choose the parity-check matrix to have $4$ parity-check equations in $GF(2^4)$, so we can recover $4$ erased chunks using this Reed-Solomon code.